mathiasertl/django-ca/docs/source/quickstart/docker.rst

 ..
 NOTE::

-   Starting dependencies as Docker containers serves us well for this guide, but makes the guide technically almost identical to just using :doc:`docker-compose <quickstart_docker_compose>`.
+   Starting dependencies as Docker containers serves us well for this guide, but makes the guide technically almost identical to just using :doc:`docker-compose </quickstart/docker_compose>`.
 If you do not already have all the software already set up or want to integrate django-ca into an unsupported orchestration setup like Docker Swarm or Kubernetes, you probably really want to just use docker-compose!